Mxbonn/MLRF/README.md

 * **Move** the cards to a deck of your own.
 (This allows you use your own card scheduling steps)

 ### `anki_to_source`
+* Open Anki and make sure your devices are all synchronised.
+* In the File menu, select CrowdAnki: Snapshot, and remember the location where it is stored.
 ```
 usage: python tools/anki_to_source.py [-h] crowdanki_folder